user-docs/userdocs_clients/readme.md

 ![UserDocs Logo](docs/images/logo.png)

 # UserDocs
-## Automated Screenshot Collection and Media Generation for Web-Based Software
+## Automated Screenshot Collection for Web-Based Software

 In 1983, Apple revolutionized the computing industry with the release of the Macintosh.
 With it, they released the first user manual we could find that included screenshots of their GUI.
 This manual included gems such as: